 Start here with Good medical practice – our core guidance for all registered doctors.
 All our guidance builds on these core principles.

-Our 32 pieces of ethical guidance, set out in 11 categories, provide a framework for ethical decision making in a wide range of situations.
+Our professional standards, set out in 11 categories, provide a framework for ethical decision making in a wide range of situations.
 They should be followed as far as practical in the circumstances.

 Guidance on confidentiality.
 You will also find six supporting pieces of guidance to help you decide if patient information should be disclosed in particular situations, such as when considering if a patient is fit to drive, or when a patient has a serious communicable disease.